datadryad/dryad-app/documentation/apis/authorization_code_grant.md

 7. A test API call is made to Dryad using the `bearer token` that retrieves your user_id and name and displays the information on the page.

-## Additional work for a real appplication
+## Additional work for a real application

 1. Add a `state` CSRF token when directing someone to the Dryad authorization server as explained at https://alexbilbie.com/guide-to-oauth-2-grants/#authorisation-code-grant-section-41 .